awsdocs/amazon-chime-sdk-developer-guide/doc_source/auth-client-apps.md

 Note the session tag in the *ChimeMessagingSampleAppUserRole* policy `${my_application_user_id}` in the user ARN resource\.
 This session tag is parameterized in the [ AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API call to limit the credentials returned to permissions for a single user\.

 The [ AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API call is called using an already credentialed IAM entity such as an IAM user\.
-It can also be called by a different IAM role such as an [AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.
+It can also be called by a different IAM role such as an [AWS Lambda run role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.
 That IAM identity must have permissions to call `AssumeRole` on the *ChimeMessagingSampleAppUserRole*\.

 ```
 {